project-89/argOS/designDocsBackup/agents/decision-system.md

-# Decision Making System in TinySim
+# Decision Making System in ArgOS

 The Decision Making System represents the cognitive heart of our agents - it's where all our sophisticated subsystems come together to produce meaningful, contextual behavior.
-Unlike simple decision trees or state machines, TinySim's decision making system creates rich, nuanced choices that emerge from the interplay of emotions, memories, goals, and current context.
+Unlike simple decision trees or state machines, ArgOS's decision making system creates rich, nuanced choices that emerge from the interplay of emotions, memories, goals, and current context.

 ## Understanding Decision Making